 Southern Germany by bike, the Altmühl cycle route

 Here is a favorite destination in Southern Germany by bike.
-Take the Altmühl cycle route between Rothenburg and Regensburg via Eichstätt.
+Follow the Altmühl cycle route from Rothenburg to Regensburg via Eichstätt.
 This famous cycle path (the oldest "long-distance" cycle route) runs along the Altmühl to the Danube and passes through the most beautiful cities in Germany.
 Set off to the heart of Germany by bike and discover picturesque villages and bucolic natural landscapes.
 The Altmühltal cycle route combines history and nature and will surprise you with its magnificent landscapes!

 Highlights of the trip: